 As you can see on the pictures, the watch will be released in a number of versions.
 While the monochrome models look the most versatile, it the one that mimics the sporty Racing Professional Exotic Orange model (pictured above and below) that looks the most appealing to yours truly thanks to its flashy bright orange color accents that look especially handsome with its grey dial providing it with the necessary level of contrast that one can expect from a true sports watch.

-With its price of just over $6200 USD, buying one of these is almost a no-brainer: it seems to be more than competitive taking into account its unusual styling and great mechanism that powers it.
+With its price of just over $6200 USD, buying one of these is almost a no-brainer: it is more than competitive taking into account its unusual styling and the great mechanism that powers it.

 Build quality: 5/5

 Omega Speedmaster Mark II 1969 Reissue (ref.
 322.214.171.124.06.001) specification